Skip to Content

 In California, Lemon Law doesn’t just apply to new cars—it can extend to used cars as well, under certain conditions:

-• Still Under Manufacturer’s Warranty: If a used car is still covered by the manufacturer’s original warranty, it may qualify under Lemon Law.
+• Still Under Manufacturer’s Warranty: If the manufacturer’s original warranty still covers a used car, it may qualify under Lemon Law.

-• Demonstrator Vehicles: Cars that were used for test drives or as demonstration models may also qualify for Lemon Law protection if they have significant defects.
+• Demonstrator Vehicles: Cars used for test drives or as demonstration models may also qualify for Lemon Law protection if they have significant defects.

 Key differences between new and used cars in Lemon Law claims include:

-• New Cars: Generally, new cars are more likely to qualify, as they are covered by warranties and are expected to be free of defects.
+• New Cars: New cars are generally more likely to qualify, as they are covered by warranties and are expected to be free of defects.

 Dealer and Manufacturer Responsibilities